 Inflate a balloon and see how long your little one can keep it off of the floor.
 The only rule is they can only hit it — not hold it.

 17. Play In The Park

 Take your toddler or preschooler to the park, and let them play on the playground equipment.

 By climbing the ladder to the slide, swinging their legs and bodies, twisting and turning on the jungle gym, they’ll be practicing a wide variety of gross motor skills.

 For plenty of giggles with your gross motor activities, there’s nothing like silly walks.

 You and your child can waddle like ducks, bounce like bunnies, or rock it freestyle with flailing arms and legs.

 19. Catch The Ribbon

-You can either hold the ribbon in your hand and twirl it at different heights and directions or tuck it into your waistband for an easier catch.
+You can either hold the ribbon in your hand, twirling it at different heights and directions, or tuck it into your waistband for an easier catch.

 20. Letter, Color, Animal, Scramble